code-matt/react-native-replaykit/README.md

 Your contributions are always welcome!
 Fork the project and Submit a pull request.

 ## TODO
+* Thumbnail previews being generated and stored at stopRecording.
+[Objects] with video path and thumbnail path being returned for recordings
-* Utility for editing multiple saved clips into one and being able to sort them however desired and preview that result.
+* Utility for editing multiple saved clips into one and being able to sort them however desired and preview that result
 * Utilities for ReplayKit's Broadcasting ability